dibyendumajumdar/C/docs/ctour.md

 constant  as  an index word, so that particular special case doesn't occur.

-The constant mentioned above can actually be more	gen- eral  than  a number.
-Any quantity acceptable to the assem- bler as an expression will do, in particular the address  of a  static  cell,  perhaps with a numeric offset.
+The constant mentioned above can actually be more general  than  a number.
+Any quantity acceptable to the assembler as an expression will do, in particular the address  of a  static  cell,  perhaps with a numeric offset.
 If x is an external character array, the expression `x[i+5] =  0`	will generate the code